USGS-EROS/lcmap-nemo/docs/notes.rst

 Alia Settings
 -------------
-Alia settings are hard-coded for load balancing and consistency in Nemo 1.0.
+Alia settings are hard-coded for load balancing and consistency in Nemo.

 These may be parameterized in a future version.